For the longest time, I’ve wanted to make a shop for my photography. But I always delayed it for various reasons.

 Now I just have to add the products …

 The products are easy enough.
 But I won’t just sell one variation of each image.
 I like options.
-I want to give the option of different sizes and print only or printed on aluminium or canvas.
+I want to give the option of different sizes and print only or printed on aluminum or canvas.

 Ok.
 So that’s three types times the different sizes.